jwulf/camunda-cloud-test-drive/README.md

 ![](img/client-config.png)

-* Create a new secret in your repository's Settings > Secrets ([instructions](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets)).
+* Create a new secret in your forked repository's Settings > Secrets ([instructions](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets)).
 Call it `ZEEBE_CLIENT_CONFIG`, and paste in the client config:

 ![](img/secrets.png)